7 Construction Cold Calling Tips That Really Work [SCRIPT]

 How do you know if the prospect has a need for your product/service?

-If I see that the firm is hiring lots of sales and marketing folks, the company is likely in growth mode and may need to some assistance in hitting their goals.
+If I see that the firm is hiring lots of sales and marketing folks, the company is likely in growth mode and may need to some assistance in hitting its goals.

 How do you know if the timing is right?